finos/vuu/vuu-book/src/introduction/what_is.md

 * A client side UI Framework
 * An alternative to Tomcat/Websphere
 * A portal framework
+* A data distribution or store and forward technology like Kafka or MQ

 ## When should I use Vuu?